 This is a well-known as a quotation from Andy Warhol.
-It does derive from Warhol but his actual line was somewhat different - "In the future everybody will be world famous for fifteen minutes.".
+It does derive from Warhol - his actual line was "In the future everybody will be world famous for fifteen minutes.".

 In February 1968 Warhol exhibited his first international retrospective exhibition at the Moderna Museet gallery in Stockholm.
 The exhibition catalogue contained "In the future everybody will be world famous for fifteen minutes.".
 It is far and away the best-known of the many quotations attributed to Warhol, in fact it is probably the only comment of his that most people know.